Effective 1st February 2021 for season 2021/22

 Please note that, under French Law, we understand that it is not permitted for anyone under the age of 16 years to enter a Sauna.
 In the event that a Sauna is out of service for an operational reason beyond our control, we will use our best endeavours to bring the Sauna back into service as soon as possible, but we will not be liable to pay any compensation due to any Sauna being out of service.

-Please note that Wifi in the mountains is not always reliable, especially under the strains of multiple connections in a chalet.
-We do ask guests to help each other by avoiding data-hungry web use.
-Whilst we will do our best to bring any internet connection back into service as quickly as possible, we cannot guarantee that this will be possible, and we will not be liable to pay any compensation due to any Wifi connection going or being out of service.
+Please note that WiFi in the mountains is not always reliable and generally of a lower speed than maye be considered ‘normal’ in the UK, especially under the strains of multiple connections in a chalet.
+We do ask guests to help each other by avoiding data-hungry web use, and keeping only one device per person connected to the WiFi.
+Whilst we will do our best to bring any internet connection back into service as quickly as reasonably possible, we cannot guarantee that this will be possible, and in some instances it may be outside of our control and we will not be liable to pay any compensation due to any WiFi connection being out of service.

-Please note that we reserve the right to change any of the above Terms & Conditions, always provided that we inform you of any such changes at the time of your booking.
-We will confirm any such changes to you in writing either before or at the time we send out your Confirmation Invoice if you decide to proceed with your booking.
+Please note, we reserve the right to make changes to these Booking Conditions, always provided that we inform you of any such changes at the time of your booking.
+We will confirm any such changes to you in writing either before or at the time we send out your Booking Confirmation if you decide to proceed with your booking.